whelew/Game-Sound-Tracks/README.md

 - When testing on mobile phones, the font loads however the color will of the font does not, it is readable however it will need to be updated with a new font for smaller screen sizes in a media query.
 - The Input type=file button was difficult to center, when text aligned center it, due to its own format would still not sit right in line with the other content.
+- Contrast error when using [wave evaluation tool](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh), the font has a mixture of colors, I believe that the darker color gradient at the bottom of the font is what is causing the contrast error, to compensate for this I have tried to increase the font size where possible.

 ## Technologies Used